recursive-beast/rollup-plugin-external-assets/README.md

 # rollup-plugin-external-assets
 > A rollup plugin to make assets external but include them in the output.

-:memo: Since library bundling is the primary use of this plugin, dynamic imports are not supported.
-Use at your own risk.

 ## Installation

 Via [npm][2]